Data changes everything

-Scotland is poised to lead a data revolution and DataFest17 will bring to Edinburgh some of the brightest minds in data science from across the world.
-The event will celebrate innovation in the field and will offer the world the chance to see Scotland’s capabilities.
+Scotland is poised to lead a data revolution and DataFest17 will bring some of the brightest minds from across the world in data science to Edinburgh.
+The event will celebrate innovation in data science and will offer the world the chance to see Scotland’s leading data science capabilities.

-The festival begins on 20 March, with a programme of training events ranging from practical data science to leadership.
+The festival will begin the week commencing 20 March, with a programme of training events from practical data science to leadership.
 By harnessing the best in Scottish talent, innovation and expertise it aims to further secure Scotland’s place on the international data science stage.

-The event will also be national in its scope with fringe events, including meetups, hackathons, debates and public engagement, held in locations across Scotland.
+The event will also span the whole of Scotland where Fringe events including meetups, hackathons, debates and public engagement will be held in locations across Scotland.
 There is an open call for DataFest17 Fringe events, which will be included in the official programme.

 The final element of the festival is the Data Summit, which will be held in Edinburgh over 23 and 24 March.
 The two day international conference presents compelling stories of how #DataChangesEverything with inspiring keynotes and debates.

 DataFest17 will take place from 20 to 24 March 2017.
 The festival is supported by The Scottish Government, NHS NSS, Aquila Insights and Sainsbury’s Bank.
-Tickets to DataFest events and more information can be found here.
+Tickets to DataFest events and more information can be found on www.datafest.global